Table of Contents

 - Be responsive to user reports.
 When users know they correctly identified malicious emails, social engineering, and phishing attacks, their knowledge and training are fortified.

 You may not be able to control the supply chain vendor, but you can perform other actions to protect data if one of your vendors falls victim to phishing and other threats.
 These tips will protect you from current threats, but remember that attackers continue to craft new methods to overcome cybersecurity protections.
-However, the following strategies will help protect your organization from supply chain risks:
+However, the following strategies will help protect your organisation from supply chain risks:

 - Know your suppliers.
 Your suppliers have suppliers, and those suppliers have suppliers.
 You can better determine your risk and the cybersecurity needed to protect your environment if you know every vendor in the supply chain.